 SECTION 2.
 Based on the findings set forth in the recitals above, the City Council shall exercise its discretion as authorized pursuant to BMC 15.03.040, and the City will provide wastewater utility services to the properties at the Fisher Plat (tax parcels 072402-2-107-2007 & 072402-2-104-2000), located outside the City limits but within the East Bremerton Urban Growth Area.
 A vicinity map of the subject property is shown as Exhibit A. This service will be provided as annexation of the property located within the City's urban growth area is not currently feasible.
-Service to this property is provided conditioned upon the owner of the property for which service is authorized execute the Outside Utility Agreement shown as Exhibit B.
+Service to this property is provided conditioned upon the owner of the property for which service is authorized execute an Outside Utility Agreement with the City which grants the City of Bremerton a limited power of attorney to include owner's consent to annexation of the property as part of any notice of intent or petition for annexation presented to the City of Bremerton.